vuejs/docs/src/api/reactivity-advanced.md

 ## triggerRef() {#triggerref}

-Force trigger effects that depends on a [shallow ref](#shallowref).
+Force trigger effects that depend on a [shallow ref](#shallowref).
 This is typically used after making deep mutations to the inner value of a shallow ref.

 - **Type**